Updated: Apr 1, 2026

 What Recruiting Features Does ADP Actually Include?

-The full ADP Workforce Now Recruitment module (the $3 PEPM add-on) offers a solid set of applicant tracking features, according to the ADP Marketplace listing (2026).
-Here's what you get:
+At the $3 PEPM add-on rate, the full Workforce Now Recruitment module offers a solid set of applicant tracking features, according to the ADP Marketplace listing (2026).
+Here’s what you get:

 If you already run payroll and HR on ADP Workforce Now, the recruiting module’s biggest advantage is native data flow.
 A candidate who accepts an offer transitions directly into your payroll and onboarding system without manual data entry or integration middleware.
 That’s a genuine time-saver that standalone ATS platforms can’t match without custom integrations.